t113370203-create/Final-Individual-Project/outputs/summary/one-page_infographic_draft.md

 ## Conclusion

-No significant relationship was found between physical activity and BMI percentile.
+• No significant relationship was found between physical activity and BMI percentile.

+• Gender differences were observed in BMI percentile distributions.

+• Gender may influence the relationship between physical activity and BMI percentile.